 Through the Session Player, you can watch a customer's session and see where errors impacted their journey.
 Session videos block out user-identifying information, but you can track the customer's progress by following the mouse movements on screen.
 You can speed up the playback to 2x, 4x, or 8x.
 You can also slow the playback down to ½X or ¼X.

 Above the player, a banner lists the date, time, and timezone of the session recording.
+At the top-right, you'll see important details about the session recording, including the friction factor, operating system, browser, and browser version.

 Session Timeline